What is a co-operative

 - any charges listed in the rules.

-A trading cooperative must have share capital.
-The cooperative charges members a set fee for a ‘share’.
-This ‘share capital’ will assist to carry out the business of the cooperative.
+A distributing co-operative must have share capital.
+The co-operative charges members a set fee for a share.
+This share capital will help to carry out the business of the co-operative.

-A trading cooperative can return or distribute profits (or extra share capital) to its members.
+A distributing co-operative can return or distribute profits (or extra share capital) to its members.
 The return to an individual will depend on how many shares the member has.
 Members must hold at least the minimum shareholding specified in the rules.

 - can perform commercial functions that an individual could not

 - can take part in business to make a profit for their members (unlike an incorporated association)

 - does not put an upper limit on membership (unlike a private company)

 - has a strict 1 member, 1 vote system (unlike a private company).

 You can buy multiple shares, but it won’t increase the strength of your vote.

 A non-distributing co-operative can’t give financial returns to its members.
 This rule applies to returns or distributions on surplus or capital.